Courtesy of Enrique Chiu

-Donald Trump wasn't the first politician to dream of a “big, beautiful wall,” and he won't be the last.
-Whether in Cold War-era Berlin or present-day West Bank, walls have long been used to shut out people whose race, religion, economic status, or ideology have been deemed unwelcome by those in power, or simply to “keep the peace.”
+Donald Trump wasn’t the first politician to dream of a “big, beautiful wall,” and he won’t be the last.
+Whether in Cold War–era Berlin or present-day West Bank, border walls have long been used to shut out people whose race, religion, economic status, or ideology have been deemed unwelcome by those in power or simply to “keep the peace.”
 But wherever anti-immigration politicians see opportunity, artists see canvas.
-Art has the power to connect us with our collective humanity, so anything that artificially stanches the free flow of people, ideas, and inspiration is its natural enemy.
-Here, a few notable examples of instances where artists have co-opted border walls and turned them into protest art.

 The San Ysidro port of entry that connects Tijuana and San Diego is the busiest land border crossing in the world.
 Some 100 years ago, this boundary was marked by little more than flimsy cattle fencing.
 Today, the border wall’s rusting steel bars extend 300 feet into the Pacific Ocean.
 In 2011, Mexican artist Ana Teresa Fernandez “erased” the border by painting the fence to blend into the sea, sand, and sky (pictured at top).
 Just inland, Enrique Chiu is aiming to cover the length of the rest of the existing U.S./Mexico boundary wall with murals created by volunteers, artists, and community groups in border towns across the Southwest.
 Covering a distance of more than a mile and counting, Chiu’s Mural de la Hermandad (Brotherhood Mural) is gunning for the title of longest mural in the world.